Association of School Psychologists of Pennsylvania (ASPP) Research Grant Award

 2) Measures, Methods, and Research Procedures

 Do the measures have adequate reliability and validity for the purposes of the research?
 Are the measures appropriate to answer the research questions?
-If the measures are author-created, is there a plan to test their reliability for the purposes of the research?
+If the measures are author-created, is there a plan to test their reliability and/or validity for the purposes of the research?
 Are the research procedures clearly stated and appropriate to the research questions?

 3) Planned Data Analyses and Expected Results